vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

 The data content doesn't really matter here.
-You should fill only attributes that will be later used by the platform.
+You should fill in only attributes that will be later used by the platform.

 ## Activities
-In *ZIO Temporal* (and Java SDK it's based on), the Activity Definition concists of two parts.
+In *ZIO Temporal* (and Java SDK it's based on), the Activity Definition consists of two parts.

 The first one is **Activity Interface** - a *Scala trait* with a **@activityInterface** annotation.
 The Activity Interface can contain as many abstract methods as you need.
 The activity interface is then used by Workflows.

 Activities perform error-prone operations.
 Therefore, you'll implement interaction with the *YouTube API* and the *file system* using Activities.

 ### YouTube pulling activity
-Our journey into activities starts with the YouTube videos puller!
+Our journey into activities starts with the YouTube video puller!
 It's a good practice to define activities' input and output as case classes.
 Let's introduce them:
 ```scala mdoc